pankajyadav05/react-redux/README.md

 ## Project Overview

 This task is focused on developing a GitHub user search functionality.
-The core task involves implementing a user search feature by username, with the search URL already provided in the `page.tsx` file in the `app/(home)` directory.
-Redux will be used to manage and store the search history, along with an option to clear this history.
+The core task involves implementing a user search feature by username, with the search URL already provided in the `page.tsx` file in the `app/(routes)/(home)` directory.
+Redux will be used to store the search history, along with an option to clear this history.
+Use the `page.tsx` file in the `app/(routes)/history` directory.
+All necessary dependencies are already added in `package.json`.

 ## Getting Started